What Is a Headless Browser, and How Is It Used?

 Examples of Headless Web Browser Usage

-These are the fields where such technology are most frequently applied:
+These are the fields where such technology is most frequently applied:

 The scope of a headless tool is not limited to the above-mentioned tasks.
 It also encompasses actions associated with diagnosing problems, managing and protecting traffic, detecting suspicious activities, and reporting activities that are necessary for compliance analysis required by regulations.